efdourado/c/README.md

 ---

-# 2. parallel term search
+# 2. Parallel Term Search

 multi-threaded program that scans `.txt` files in a `fileset` directory and ranks them by frequency of a given search term